-The Carbon Literacy Project is organised and delivered by its founders, Cooler Projects Community Interest Company, a Manchester based social enterprise, on behalf of The Carbon Literacy Trust, the registered charity that now owns it for the public benefit.
+The Carbon Literacy Project was founded by Cooler Projects CIC, a Manchester based social enterprise, and is now organised and delivered by The Carbon Literacy Trust, the registered charity that now owns it for the public benefit.

 "How is Carbon Literacy being paid for?"